 I thrive in collaborative, distributed leadership settings and work closely with staff and administrators to map out a strategic direction for the growth of the entire program.
 Expanding on an excellent educational foundation makes the transition to a dynamic, digital ecosystem a realistic goal for students, staff, and community.
 Blending, differentiating, and personalizing the learning to reach and teach each and every student is an audacious goal and a realistic possibility when technology is combined with imaginative and dynamic pedagogy.
 As a visionary and transformative leader, I am working to ensure that my skill set is deep and wide enough to serve in a setting that is poised to be “Future Ready.”
 Wether I am working directly with students in a classroom or lab setting or leading at the district level, I openly share my ever expanding skill set with those around me.

 It is an honor to continue to lead this transformation in my role as a Google Certified Educator, New England ISTE President, and one of the first cohort to become an ISTE Certified Teacher.
+I am looking for innovative work in a district or as a consultant.
+Give me a call or drop me an email! gaby (at) strategy2design (dot) com.

 Imagine the possibilities!